jina-ai/discoart/README.md

 ![](.github/parameter-demo.gif)

-In case you forgot a parameter, just lookup the cheat sheet:
+In case you forgot a parameter, just lookup the cheatsheet at anytime:

 ```python
 from discoart import cheatsheet